 Receivables consist of dues and assessments receivable.
 Club members are subject to annual assessments to provide funds for the Club's operating expenses, future capital acquisitions, and major repairs and replacements.
 Dues and assessments receivable are recorded in the Club's balance sheet at their net realizable value.
 Net realizable value is equal to the gross amount of receivables less an estimated allowance for doubtful accounts.
 On a continuing basis, the Board analyzes delinquent receivables and, once these receivables are determined to be uncollectible, they are written off to bad debt expense.
-The allowance for bad debts totaled \$4,988 at December 31, 2022.
+The allowance for bad debts totaled \$2,695 and \$4,988 at December 31, 2023 and 2022, respectively.